Alphonse Mucha: Legacy

-Mucha was and remains best known for his Art Nouveau work, which frustrated him.
+Mucha was and remains widely known for his Art Nouveau work, which frustrated him.
 According to his son and biographer, Jiří Mucha, he did not think much of Art Nouveau.
 "What is it, Art Nouveau?" he asked. "...Art can never be new."
 He took the greatest pride in his work as a history painter.

 Although it enjoys great popularity today, at the time of his death Mucha's style was considered outdated.
-His son, author Jiří Mucha, devoted much of his life to writing about him and bringing attention to his artwork.
+His son Jiří devoted much of his life to writing about him and bringing attention to his artwork.
 In his own country, the new authorities were not interested in Mucha.
 The Slav Epic was rolled and stored for twenty-five years before being shown in Moravský Krumlov.
-The National Gallery in Prague now displays the Slav Epic, and has the major collection of his work.
+The National Gallery in Prague now displays The Slav Epic, and has a major collection of Mucha's work.

 Mucha is also credited with restoring the movement of Czech Freemasonry.

+The Mucha Museum, the only museum dedicated to the artist, opened in Prague in 1998.

-One of the largest collections of Mucha's works is in the possession of former world no. 1 professional tennis player Ivan Lendl, who started collecting his works upon meeting Jiří Mucha in 1982.
+One of the largest collections of Mucha's works is that of nine-year World No. 1 professional tennis player Ivan Lendl, who started collecting his works upon meeting Jiří Mucha in 1982.
 His collection was exhibited publicly for the first time in 2013 in Prague.